briceonk/news-os/devices/dmac3.md

 ## DMAC3 Memory Mapping (DRAFT)
 Note: this section is a draft.
 I'm still in the middle of developing emulation for this part.

 The DMAC3 has its own virtual->physical addressing scheme.
-Like the R4400 CPU's TLB, the host OS is responsible for populating the DMAC's TLB.
+Like the R4400 CPU's TLB, the host OS is responsible for populating the DMAC3's TLB.
 Each entry in the page table is structured as follows:
 ```
 0x xxxx xxxx xxxx xxxx